Winter wanders in the Dark Peak

 Winter walking advice

-If you are planning a full day's walk, check the weather forecast before you go and make sure you have suitable footwear, warm and waterproof clothing, map and compass, headtorch with spare batteries, fully charged mobile phone, whistle, fist aid kit and plenty of food, drink, spare gloves and socks.Navigational skill is important on the moors in case of low cloud or whiteouts.
+If you are planning a full day's walk, check the weather forecast before you go and make sure you have suitable footwear, warm and waterproof clothing, map and compass, headtorch with spare batteries, fully charged mobile phone, whistle, fist aid kit, plenty of food and drink and spare gloves and socks A map and compass is always essential coupled with basic knowledge of navigational skills as the weather can change dramatically when walking on the moors.
+Being prepared for your walks ensures that you keep yourself and others safe whilst out exploring and decreases the amount of callouts for Mountain Rescue through what can be a challenging time in terms of weather and access.